stebunovd/blog/contents/Is-your-manager-a-router-or-moderator.md

 Cons:
 - **A bottleneck emerges**.
 When one person is the go-between for the work communication between multiple people, sooner or later, they become a bottleneck.
-In software terms, we’re replacing parallel processing in multiple threads with concurrent processing in one thread, which severely limits bandwidth;
+In software terms, we're replacing parallel processing in multiple threads with concurrent processing in one thread, which severely limits bandwidth;
 - **Stakeholders play a game of telephone**.
 All communication loses something in transmission.
 Two people never understand each other 100% of the time.
 If we need to communicate through mediators, these losses quickly add up;
-- **There’s a single point of failure**.
+- **There's a single point of failure**.
 When people are used to communicating through a manager, even short managerial absences create problems.
-What's more, replacing a manager who is sick or on vacation becomes a challenge, as the manager has concentrated all the project’s information in their heads;
+What's more, replacing a manager who is sick or on vacation becomes a challenge, as the manager has concentrated all the project's information in their heads;
 - **It deals poorly with complexity**.
 When the project is large and complex, even a very talented person eventually forgets important details and loses track of some updates.